jvick1/Intro_to_SOL/sol-program/README.md

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/83d8f0e2-cc3f-4dde-b557-5ada966abe36)

-Now to run this test type:
+Now, back in your terminal run `anchor test` to run our test code.
+If this runs successfully you should get a pass.

 ```
 anchor test
 ```

-If this runs successfully you should get a pass.

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/cd581216-3336-4ff2-940f-86ca532d5582)